openmindculture/sw-IngoSCostTransparency/README.md

 The storefront has been tested with the lastest major browsers, including Chrome, Firefox, Edge, and Safari, on desktop and mobile devices.
 Chromium, Vivaldi and Opera have also been tested successfully.
 The basic functionality should, but is not guaranteed, to work in other browsers like Internet Explorer and older Safari versions.
 The plugin has been tested with and released for Shopware 6.6, and it is probably backwards compatible with Shopware 6.5 for which it had initially been developed.

+Consult the [CHANGELOG](CHANGELOG.md) for a full changelog including intermediate releases.

+### Compatibility Release 2.0, July 2025

+Shopware dropped support for PHP 7, and Shopware 6.7 switched from Webpack to Vite.
+The July 2025 compatibility release makes sure that the extension still works with Shopware 6.7 and above.

 ### Contribution

 You can open issues and pull requests [on GitHub](https://github.com/openmindculture/sw-IngoSCostTransparency).